Diane E. Benson: Political career

-Benson entered the world of politics a week after completing her master's degree in creative writing to run as a Green Party candidate (2002) with Desa Jacobson as the first two Native women to fill a ticket for governor and lieutenant governor, respectively.
+Benson entered the world of politics a week after completing her master's degree in creative writing to run as a Green Party candidate (2002) with Della Coburn as the first two Native women to fill a ticket for governor and lieutenant governor, respectively.
 They received 1.26 percent of the vote.

 In 2006, Benson returned to the Democratic Party and defeated former state representative Ray Metcalfe, among others, to win the nomination in Alaska's at-large congressional district, but lost in the general election to longtime Republican incumbent Don Young, finishing with just over 40 percent of the vote to Young's 57 percent.
 Benson ran a mostly volunteer campaign, with little support from the state or national Democratic parties until near the campaign's end.
 Her campaign spent about $200,000, about one-tenth of what the Young campaign spent.
 After her son sustained severe injuries while in service in Iraq, Benson focused her campaign on a call to end the Iraq War, and for improved outfitting of the troops.
 She criticized Young over his relationship with lobbyist Jack Abramoff and the Northern Mariana Islands business interests that Abramoff represented.
 Benson was Young's third opponent in 33 years to obtain a high percentage of the vote, and the first in 16 years.
 She made history when just before the election she was the first to debate the incumbent in a live televised debate on the local NBC station.
 Benson also succeeded in breaking a long-held policy omitting congressional challengers at the state's largest Alaskan conference, when she took the stage at the Alaska Federation of Natives Convention to speak as a congressional candidate at the insistence of the convention delegates.

 In the August 2010 primary, Benson defeated multimillionaire Jack Powers and taxi driver Lynette Moreno-Hinz to become the Democratic nominee for lieutenant governor.
 Ironically, Benson ran on the same ticket with the man who defeated her in 2008 for the congressional nomination, former state representative Ethan Berkowitz.
 The two made an uncomfortable pair and they lost the general election.
 Since that campaign, Benson continues to teach and advocate for veterans and victims of crime.

 Personal life

-Benson lives in Chugiak, Alaska, a community of Anchorage, and has one foster daughter and one son.
+Benson lives in Petersburg, Alaska, a small fishing village south of Juneau.
+Previously she lived for many years in Chugiak, Alaska, a community of Anchorage, and has one foster daughter and one son.
 Her son, Latseen Benson, is an Army veteran who was severely wounded in Iraq in November 2005.